 Following a Nevada DUI arrest, you are required to submit to a blood test or breath test to measure your BAC.
 You can choose which test to take.

 Breath tests are the most convenient method of measuring BAC because they are quick and non-invasive.
-You simply breathe into a small machine called a breathalyzer that analyzes your alveolar (deep lung) air, and results are immediate.2
+You simply breathe into a small machine called a breathalyzer that analyzes your alveolar (deep lung) air, and the results are immediate.2

-It depends on the situation, but there are many reasons why BAC results may be plain wrong in Nevada DUI cases:
+Both breath- and blood tests are imperfect, and there are many reasons why BAC results may be plain wrong in Nevada DUI cases:

 Even such factors as the phlebotomist having an expired license can cast doubt on the accuracy of blood test results in Nevada DUI cases.